We stand with Ukraine to help keep people safe. Join us

 Is Windows Defender good?

-Windows Defender, now called Microsoft Defender, is Microsoft’s built-in anti-spyware and antivirus protection that was released by Microsoft in 2006.
+Windows Defender, now called Windows Security, which contains Microsoft Defender Antivirus, is Microsoft’s built-in anti-spyware and antivirus protection.
+It was released by Microsoft in 2006.
 The tool forms part of Microsoft Security Essentials and is available to Microsoft users for free.

 When it was first launched, Microsoft Defender left much to be desired.
 However, Microsoft has improved the tool over the years and has gained more respect in the industry for the strides it has made in improving its solution.
 Windows Defender does a decent job of protecting your computer against viruses and intruders.
 But just how well does it protect your data?
 Keep reading, we’re exploring that in greater detail below.